Who we are

 The UNMISS military, as mandated under Chapter Seven of the UN Charter, has a role to support and assist in creating a safe and secure environment that will facilitate the implementation of the mission’s mandate and establish conditions necessary for stability in South Sudan.

-The UN Security Council authorized that the UNMISS military will consist of up to 7,000 military personnel, including military liaison officers and staff officers, under the leadership of a Force Commander.
-As at 31 May 2013, the force was comprised of 6806 troops and 146 military liaison officers, coming from a total of 56 countries.
+The mandate of the mission has been extended periodically since 9 July 2011 and on 12 March 2020, the Security Council further extended the mandate of the United Nations Mission in South Sudan (UNMISS) until 15 March 2021.
+Unanimously adopting Resolution 2514 (2020) under Chapter VII of the UN Charter, the UN Security Council authorized that the UNMISS military will consist of up to 17,000 personnel including military liaison officers and staff officers, under the leadership of a Force Commander.
+As at 31 Mar 2020, the force was comprised of 13795 troops, 214 experts on mission and 412 staff officers, coming from a total of 62 countries.

 Why we are here